ondergetekende/livescrape/docs/api.md

 ### Css(selector, ...)

 Pulls data from the document using a `selector`, and returns it as a string.
 Supports all additional constructor arguments defined by `ScrapedAttribute`.
+If you pass an empty string, the entire document will be used. (useful in combination with `CssGroup`)

 ## CssFloat(selector, ...)